jmy726/PacMan/README.md

 # PacMan
-A single PacMan game in Java
+This is a single PacMan game in Java